Wooden roof, please!

 We decided not to have the wooden panels with tongue and groove on the roof.
 Instead, we’ll have a 5mm distance between each panel.
 This lets rain and melting water find its way through the cladding into the tin subceiling and further into the gutters.
 This way the claddings won’t be the only barrier, and the facade won’t be overflood by water.
 5 mm is still small enough to prevent leaf and dirt clog up the gutters *fingers crossed.
 The most dedicated leaf might find a way through the cladding, so if you’re very worried about the combo leaf and gutters, you could always have a mesh gutter guard.

 To protect the facade, Christoff has proposed to extend the gutters 5 mm beyond the facade.
 This will also prevent the water to find its way to the inside of the cladding.
 And by cutting the bottom part of the panels at a 45-degree angle, the water will drip off instead of intruding into the end grains.
-Of course, we also have to choose an impregnated cladding made for outdoor use.
 Ventilation to let the wood dry is also an important criterion.

 So what do you guys think?
-Is this the way to make wooden roofs without any overhang and with hidden gutters, or will this be hanging over us (ha ha) for years to come?
+Is this the way to make wooden roofs without any overhang and with hidden gutters, or will this be hanging over us (*giggle*) for years to come?